 In layman's terms (for dummies) it is just limited entries in a database no one can change without fulfilling specific conditions.
 This may seem ordinary, but, believe it or not: this is exactly how you can define a currency.
 This is the same as your bank account, it is just entries in database tables with all your transactions, deposits and withdrawals.
 The system is completely decentralized, meaning there are no servers involved and no central controlling authority which closely resembles file sharing on peer-to-peer networks.

-The databases used by cryptocurrencies uses rules consisting of network peers and each peer has a complete historical record of all transactions for the customer's account.
-If customer A wants to give Customer B some Bitcoins the transaction is completed used cryptography encryption so that the transaction is 100% secure and this is completed over a peer-to-peer network using basic P2P technology.
+The databases used by cryptocurrencies use rules consisting of network peers and each peer has a complete historical record of all transactions for the customer's account.
+If Customer A wants to give Customer B some Bitcoins the transaction is completed using cryptography encryption so that the transaction is 100% secure and this is completed over a peer-to-peer network using basic P2P technology.
 As long as a transaction is unconfirmed, it is pending and can be forged.

 When a transaction is confirmed, it is set in stone and it is no longer forgeable when this occurs it is part of an immutable record of historical transactions that is that part of the so-called blockchain.
 The only potential problem is that these transactions could be captured and the encryption broken by a new breed of quantum computers, but this is just my opinion.

 Only the miners can confirm the transactions as this is their job, what they do is take the transactions and stamp them as valid and then spread them in the network and after the transaction has been confirmed by the miner, it is added to the database and all the nodes are updated in the blockchain.

 Anyone Can Mine for Crypto Coins